How Vestibular Rehabilitation Works

 Local Treatment for Dizziness Is Available

-At West Loop Spine & Stability our goal is to help our patients restore their mobility.
-We help patients from all over the Chicagoland area, including the West Loop, South Loop, River North, Streeterville, and Gold Coast.
+At West Loop Spine & Stability, our goal is to help our patients restore their mobility.
+We help patients from all over the Chicagoland area, including the West Loop, Fulton Market, River West, West town, Ukrainian Village, Wicker Park, Bucktown, Rivernorth, South Loop, Streeterville, and Gold Coast areas.
 We focus on improving function with daily tasks as well as preventing fall injuries and balance problems.

 Vestibular rehabilitation is oftentimes enough for many patients to trigger full recovery.
 In other cases, it helps augment rehabilitation for more serious conditions or post-surgical rehabilitation.
 Our team will develop a specific plan for you, depending on your medical record and evaluation, and focus on the best approaches with the highest success potential for your recovery.
 Give us a call or email to get started.
 Don’t just manage your dizziness, resolve it!